Zaver85/Zaver85/README.md

 ###

-<h2 align="left">I am a professional with extensive management experience who consciously changed my career vector in order to develop in the field of application development and design.
+<h2 align="left">I am a professional with extensive management experience who consciously changed my career vector in order to develop in the field of application development.
 Today, I specialize in creating Java-based solutions and related technologies that provide reliability, performance, and maximum business value.</h2>

 ###